am-eskandari/comp2216-user-guide-project/docs/creating-charts.md

 To create a chart in your spreadsheet:

-1. Select the data you want to include in your chart.
+1. *Select the data* you want to include in your chart.
 !!! note "Note"
     Include headers if you want them on the chart.

     ![Select Data](./imgs/Creating%20Charts/select-data.png)

-2. Go to the Insert tab on the Excel ribbon.
+2. Go to the **Insert tab** on the Excel ribbon.

     ![Insert Tab](./imgs/Creating%20Charts/insert-tab.png)

-3. In the Charts group, click on the dropdown arrow for the chart type you want to create.
+3. Click on the **dropdown arrow** for the chart type you want to create, in the **Charts** group.

     ![Dropdown](./imgs/Creating%20Charts/chart-dropdown.png)

-4. Choose a specific chart subtype from the options available.
+4. Choose a specific **chart subtype** from the options available.
+Excel will insert the chart on your worksheet, displaying the selected data.

     ![Subtype](./imgs/Creating%20Charts/chart-subtype.png)

-5. Excel will insert the chart on your worksheet, displaying the selected data.

 !!! success "Now you have created your first chart."